 Didn’t grow up in my neighborhoods then.
 I find todays parents, guardians and children considerably less violent than what I experienced growing up.

-Eric Sobocinski Premium Member about 1 year ago
+Eric Sobocinski Premium Member over 1 year ago

 Kids who play violent video games are statistically LESS likely to be violent in real life.
 Nobody has conclusively explained why.
 (Maybe the games are an outlet?
 Maybe they teach consequences?).
 Regardless, the games are not the cause